asyncapi/extensions-catalog/extensions/x.md

 ### Type: String

-Name of the Twitter username.
+Name of the Twitter/X username.

 ## Extension Location